MachinisteWeb/node-atlas/README.en.md

 ### Why NodeAtlas ###

-NodeAtlas is designed to create scalable websites and to allow Front-end and Back-end developers to embrace [Node.js](https://nodejs.org/en/).
+NodeAtlas is designed to create scalable websites and to allow front-end and back-end developers to embrace [Node.js](https://nodejs.org/en/) and offer an easy learning curve.

 Starting with a single HTML page,